DasParijat/RingtailDE-Website/README.md

 - Added description for each gif, as well as compressing them by size so they don't lag the page as much.
 - Reshaped how screenshots/gifs are displayed
 - Renamed screenshots to gifs/gameplay gifs (Only on visible text, not in code)
 - Made game widget it's own component, so that way it's easier to hide it/access it via code (planned).
+- Game widget now displays thumbnail that has to be clicked in order to start up game on web.
+Done to prevent the game from automatically booting up when the user opens the site.

 ## 7/23/25
 - Added itch.io widget to access component,